LucasScotta/space-invaders/README.md

 # space-invaders
-A not exactly copy of the popular vintage game, i hope you enjoy it
+A non exactly copy of the popular vintage game, i hope you enjoy it